Pumpkin season is officially here and what better way to start your day than with a warm and comforting bowl of Pumpkin Spice Latte Baked Oatmeal!

 Once you have the basic ratio of oats to fruit to liquid down, it’s so easy to adapt it to all kind of crazy flavors!

-To make this baked oatmeal recipe, you’ll need:
+To make this blended baked oats recipe, you’ll need:

 - Canned Pumpkin Puree.
-Yes, these pumpkin spice latte oats use ral pumpkin!
+Yes, these pumpkin spice latte oats use real pumpkin!
+Be sure the grab 100% pure pumpkin, not pumpkin pie filling.

 - Cold Brew Coffee.
 You can’t have a latte without coffee!
 Using cold brew or iced coffee gives this breakfast all the flavor you’d expect from your favorite coffeeshop drink.
 If you don’t like coffee, you can use unsweetened almond milk instead.